-In the new system, a ticket is issued by a ticket officer or clerk by entering the ticket number, and passenger's name initials, (origin/destination) fare, status, carrier, amount of luggage, departure time, date of ticket issued, and other information on the computer and the computer prints all these information on the ticket.
-This makes it impossible to issue a customer two tickets because the system must record that the ticket is accepted if there is no reprint after 60 seconds.
+In the new system, a ticket is issued by a ticket officer or clerk by entering the ticket number, name and initials, route passenger's (origin/destination) fare, status, carrier, amount of luggage, departure time, date of ticket issued, and other information on the computer and the computer prints all these information on the This makes it impossible to issue ticket. a customer two tickets because the system must record that the ticket is accepted if there is no reprint after 60 seconds.

-main activities under implementation are: writing and debugging all computer programs; creating master files; preparing documentation department; data processing and user all the necessary equipments, Acquiring stationery; training data processing and user department staff to use the system; supervision of phasing in of the system part; Testing and providing of all parts of the system; Anticipation and handling of psychological reaction; and Adhering to time schedule.
+The main activities under implementation are: writing and debugging all computer programs; creating master files; preparing documentation processing and for data user department; all Acquiring the necessary equipments, stationery; training data processing and user department staff to use the system; supervision of phasing in of the system part; Testing and providing of all parts of the system; Anticipation and handling of psychological reaction; and Adhering to time schedule.